 Healthways Services provides battering intervention and prevention to individuals and couples who have been dealing with violent, abusive, and/or controlling behaviors.
 Our goal is to help these participants identify their behaviors by taking responsibility for their negative behavior.
-Registration is easy; sessions typically take place within the week of registration.
+Dr. Lowery, is now accepting appointments, please call!

 There are four phases to BIPP:

-- Evaluation: Participants will meet individually with a Certified BIPP Instructor who will conduct an initial psychosocial evaluation, treatment plan and/or assessment.
-The Clinical Health and Rehabilitation Consultant (Instructor) will evaluate the individual’s relationship and behavioral history as well as an incident report, if available.
-The purpose of this session is to determine if the individual is prepared to participate in the required sessions.
+- Evaluation: Participants will meet individually with a Certified Life Care Planner (CLCP), who will conduct an initial psychosocial evaluation, treatment plan and/or assessment.
+The Clinical Health and Rehabilitation Consultant (Counselor) will evaluate the individual’s relationship and behavioral history as well as an incident report, if available.
+The purpose of the initial psychosocial evaluation is to determine a great treatment plan of individual or couples needs of sessions.
 During the initial evaluation, the clinical health and rehabilitation consultant may also determine if other factors, such as substance abuse or psychological issues, are contributing to abusive behaviors.

-- Group or Individual Orientation: To prepare individuals for our sessions, we conduct an interactive initial orientation in a group or individual setting.
-During the orientation, individuals receive information about the philosophy and structure of our program, rules, and their rights and responsibilities as a participant.
+- Individual Orientation: To prepare individuals for our sessions, we conduct an interactive initial orientation, which is similar to an evaluation.
+During the orientation, individuals receive information about the philosophy and structure of our counseling sessions, rules, and their rights and responsibilities as a participant.

-- Group or Individual Sessions: After completing the evaluation and orientation sessions, participants are introduced to their group or individual sessions.
-All sessions are conducted per State BIPP Accreditation Guidelines.
+- Individual Sessions: After completing the evaluation and orientation sessions, participants should understand their treatment and a sessions are very confidential, according to HIPPA Guidelines.

 Successful Completion of The Program Requires:

-- Complete a minimum of 18 weekly two-hour group, individual or couple sessions
+- Complete a minimum of 18 sessions of two-hour individual or couple sessions

 - Pay fee at the time of each session